venmo/venmo-ios-sdk/README.md

     # Let's make a new directory called Libraries for third-party code.
     git submodule add https://github.com/venmo/venmo-ios-sdk.git Libraries/Venmo
     git submodule update --init
-    git commit -am 'Add Venmo as a submodule.'
+    git commit -m 'Add Libraries/Venmo Git submodule.'

-### Add Venmo to Your Xcode Project.
+### Add the `Libraries` Directory to Your Xcode Project.

-#### Add the Libraries group to your Project.

-In Xcode, select your project at the top of the Project Navigator (⌘1), and press ⌥⌘N to create a new group.
-Name it, e.g., "Libraries."
-Then, select the Libraries group, press ⌥⌘0 to Show Utilities, click the small icon to the right just below Path, choose the Libraries directory.
-Drag the Libraries group to move it before the Frameworks group.

-#### Add Venmo.xcodeproj inside the Libraries group.

-With the Libraries group selected, press ⌥⌘A to add files, select `Venmo.xcodeproj` in `Libraries/Venmo`, and confirm that "Copy items into destination group's folder (if needed)" is unchecked, "Create groups for any added folders" is selected, and all targets are unchecked.
+In Xcode, select your project (DrinksOnMe) at the top of the Project Navigator (⌘1), and press ⌥⌘A (File > Add Files to "DrinksOnMe"...).
+Select the `Libraries` directory (in `~/Projects/DrinksOnMe/`), and confirm that "Copy items..." is unchecked, "Create groups..." is selected, and all targets are unchecked.
 Then, click Add.
+Finally, for finess, drag & drop the Libraries group before the Frameworks group.

 In Terminal, review and commit your changes:

     git diff -w -M --color-words HEAD
-    git commit -am 'Add Libraries group.
-Put Venmo.xcodeproj inside.'
+    git commit -am 'Add Libraries/Venmo to Xcode project.'

-### Edit Your Application Project Settings.
+### Edit Your Target.

-In Xcode, select your main Xcode project at the top of the Project Navigator (⌘1), and then, select the project (or target) to which you want to add Venmo.
-(To allow all your targets, e.g., your tests target (along with your application target), to import Venmo, apply these settings at the project level.)
+In Xcode, select your project (DrinksOnMe) at the top of the Project Navigator (⌘1), and then, select the target (DrinksOnMe) to which you want to add Venmo.

-#### [Edit Build Phases][5].

-Select the "Build Phases" tab.

-* Under the "Target Dependencies" group, click the plus button, select Venmo from the menu, and click Add.
-* Under the "Link Binary With Libraries" group, click the plus button, select `libVenmo.a` from the menu, and click Add.

-#### [Edit Build Settings][6].

-Select the "Build Settings" tab.
-Make sure "All" is selected in the top left of the bar under the tabs.

-* Search for "Header Search Paths," click on it, hit enter, paste `Libraries/Venmo`, and hit enter.
-(This leaves "Recursive" unchecked.)
-* Do the same for "Other Linker Flags," except paste [`-ObjC -force_load ${BUILT_PRODUCTS_DIR}/libVenmo.a`][7]

 #### Add the Venmo URL Type

 Select the "Info" tab.
 Add a URL Type with Identifier: `Venmo`, Role: `Editor`, and URL Schemes: `venmo1234`, where `1234` is your app ID.

+#### [Edit Build Settings][6].

+Select the "Build Settings" tab.
+(Make sure "All" is selected in the top left.)

+* Search for "Header Search Paths," click on it, hit enter, paste `Libraries/Venmo`, and hit enter. (non-recursive)
+* Do the same for "Other Linker Flags," except paste [`-ObjC -force_load ${BUILT_PRODUCTS_DIR}/libVenmo.a`][7].

+#### [Edit Build Phases][5].

+Select the "Build Phases" tab.

+* Add Venmo to the "Target Dependencies" build phase.
+* Add `libVenmo.a` to the "Link Binary With Libraries" build phase.

 In Terminal, review and commit your changes:

     git diff -w -M --color-words HEAD
-    git commit -am 'Edit target info, phases & settings for Venmo.'
+    git commit -am 'Edit target info, settings, and phases for Venmo.'

 Using Venmo in Your App
 -----------------------

-* Include Venmo in any files that use it:
+* Import Venmo in any files that use it (and, to [reduce build times][8], in the precompiled header file, e.g., `DrinksOnMe-Prefix.pch`).

         #import <Venmo/Venmo.h>

-* To [reduce build times][8], create a precompiled header file.
-E.g., `AppName-Prefix.pch`:

-        #include "AppName-Prefix.pch"

-        #ifdef __OBJC__

-        // Frameworks
-        #import <Foundation/Foundation.h>

-        // Libraries
-        #import <Venmo/Venmo.h>

-        #endif

-    Specify the path to this precompiled header in your test target's Build Settings under Prefix Header.

 * [Instantiate a `VenmoClient`][9].
 Check out [`VenmoClient.h`][10].
 * [Instantiate a `VenmoTransaction`][11].
 Check out [`VenmoTransaction.h`][12].